Skip to main content

 7,040mAh battery, 64GB storage

-The Samsung Galaxy Tab A9+ earns an 8.2 consensus across Android Central, PCMag, and Tom's Guide, and a 7.59 SHE HA Dashboard Permanence Score.
-The 4-year Samsung OS update guarantee from Android 14 is the headline differentiator from the Lenovo Tab M11 — Android Central's long-term support comparison shows Samsung's patch cadence outperforms every other Android OEM at this price point, which matters for a device committed to a permanent wall mount for five or more years.
+The Samsung Galaxy Tab A9+ earns an 8.2 consensus across PCMag and Android Central, and a 7.65 SHE HA Dashboard Permanence Score.
+The 4-year Samsung OS update guarantee from Android 14 is the headline differentiator from the Lenovo Tab M11 — PCMag's long-term support analysis finds Samsung's four-year update commitment beats every other Android OEM at this price point, which matters for a device committed to a permanent wall mount for five or more years.

 Snapdragon 695 is noticeably faster than the Lenovo's MediaTek Helio G88, though for Lovelace and Sections View rendering the gap is invisible in daily use.
 Samsung Knox kiosk mode ships enterprise-grade out of the box — a Knox or Fully Kiosk setup takes about 10 min, and the mechanism applies cleanly to a household HA dashboard without the multi-step APK process Fire OS requires.